Identifying the responsible party can be difficult after any car accident, but it becomes more complicated when three or more vehicles are involved.

 However, just because this driver is at fault does not mean that the car you hit will not file a claim to recover damages from you.
 To help establish liability and hold the negligent driver accountable, you should enlist the help of an experienced car accident attorney.

-Who Is at Fault in a Rear-End Collision Involving 3 Cars?
+Who Is at Fault in a Rear-End Collision Involving 3 Cars in Ohio?

 Generally, the rear driver is assumed to be at fault in a rear-end collision.
 Ohio law restricts drivers from traveling at a speed greater than will allow for a stop within the clear distance ahead.
 So if someone is following the car in front of them too closely or driving too fast to stop if the car in front of them brakes, they will likely be considered negligent.